BW PolyureaProtective CoatingsContact

 What role does BW0-8029 play in this wall system?

-Can this system help with exterior wall weathering?
+Can this system repair structural wall cracks?

 Which wall details need special attention before coating?

-Can this system cover structural wall cracks?
+Can this system be applied over old wall paint?

 What is the expected service life of this wall coating system?